 Jess Minnick grew up in south Florida and graduated from University of Miami (FL) in 2011 with a Bachelors of Science in Public Relations.
 This is where her passion for branding & design grew as she sharpened her skills building out the university gymnasium's digital brand & social media footprint.

 Jess moved to Detroit in 2012.
 She had visited the Motor City for its annual techno festival Movement Detroit, and fell in love with the city.
-There's a magical quality to Detroit - it's a place for dreamers who persevere even when faced with adversity.
 She knew this was the perfect place for her to settle and start a creative business.

 Jess spent the first few years in Detroit bouncing around at different jobs.
 Looking back, each position she held prepared her for Not Sorry Goods.
 Her final stint in the corporate world before going full-time at Not Sorry was as the Director of Marketing at the Troy Chamber of Commerce.
-This position helped her grow her leadership abilities, organizational habits, networking techniques, marketing & communication skills, and prepared her to make the jump full-time at Not Sorry Goods in 2018.
+This position helped grow her leadership abilities, organizational habits, networking techniques, marketing & communication skills.
+From there she made the jump to full-time at Not Sorry Goods in 2018.